-- the factors included in this report, including those set forth under the sections titled "Business," Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and in other reports that we file with the United States Securities and Exchange Commission ("SEC"), or in other documents that we publicly disseminate; - general volatility of the financial markets and the market price of our securities; - performance of the lodging industry in general; - changes in our business or investment strategy; - availability, terms and deployment of capital; - availability of and our ability to attract and retain qualified personnel; - our leverage levels; - our capital expenditures; - changes in our industry and the markets in which we operate, interest rates or the general U.S. or international economy; - our ability to maintain our qualification as a REIT for federal income tax purposes; and - the degree and nature of our competition.
+- the factors included in this report, including those set forth under the sections titled "Business," Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and in other reports that we file with the United States Securities and Exchange Commission ("SEC"), or in other documents that we publicly disseminate; - general volatility of the financial markets and the market price of our securities; - performance of the lodging industry in general; - business interruptions due to cyber attacks; - impacts on our business of a prolonged government shutdown; - decreased international travel because of geopolitical events, including terriorism, outbreaks of disease and current U.S. government polices; - changes in our business or investment strategy; - availability, terms and deployment of capital; - availability of and our ability to attract and retain qualified personnel; - our leverage levels; - our capital expenditures; - changes in our industry and the markets in which we operate, interest rates or the general U.S. or international economy; - our ability to maintain our qualification as a REIT for federal income tax purposes; and - the degree and nature of our competition.